melihaltun/Deep_Siamese_Network_for_Biometric_Authentication/README.md

 2) augmentData.py: Resizes each selected image and applies data augmentation by generating variations of each image.
 3) trainTestValSplit.py: Goes through the augmented data set and splits them into training, validation and test images with matching and non-matching image pairs.
 4) getTrainingStats.py: Extracts mean RGB value of the training set, which is used in the pre-processing before model training.
 5) trainModel.py: Loads the training, validation and test sets from the folders formed earlier in step 3.
-Defines the Siamese neural network model, and trains and tests the model.
+Defines the Siamese neural network model, trains and tests the model.

 The model achieves 96.0% accuracy with a precision rate of 93.8% and a recall rate of 98.6% after 48 epochs.
 Utilizing GPU is recommended.
 Due to model complexity, a single epoch with CPU may last well over an hour.
 On the other hand, even a modest graphics card can speed up the training by 15 to 20 times.